At a Glance

 As a political science major, you will gain the knowledge and skills to engage in the complex realm of national and international politics.

-Political Science and Biology student Sean Simonini grew up in a trailer park in Billerica, Massachusetts, in the gritty, blue-collar section of a mostly middle-class town.
+Political science and biology major Sean Simonini grew up in a trailer park in Billerica, Massachusetts, in the gritty, blue-collar section of a mostly middle-class town.

 His dad is a carpenter, and his mom works in a hotel.
 As a teenager, Simonini saw how his parents struggled to budget, buy a home and save for retirement.
-They had never learned basic money management skills – and, Simonini realized, neither had he.
+They had never learned basic money management skills – and neither had he.

 Simonini, a top student, vowed to change that for himself and other high school students, first in Billerica and then statewide.
-First, he got elected by his peers as the student representative on Billerica’s school board, where he successfully advocated for a requirement that every Billerica Memorial High School student take a financial literacy class.
+First, he got elected to the Billerica School Board and co-founded the Massachusetts Association of Student Representatives

 Sean Simonini being interviewed on WBZ CBS News with a laptop in the background showing a screen with the words "MASR, The Massachusetts Association of Student Representatives, Student Voice Is Essential."